unified

 This package exports no identifiers.
 The default export is remarkInlineLinks.

-Plugin to change references and definitions into normal links and images.
-There are no options.
+Turn references and definitions into normal links and images.

 Types